dsilva743/SplayTree/README.md

 - The time complexity for roughly balanced trees would be linear O(n).
 - Like other binary search trees, splay trees can not have duplicate values.

-# Compilation and Execution
+# Compilation, Execution, and Visualization
-The program will be compiled using this command line:
+This program will be compiled using this command line:
 ```
 g++ -std=c++11 main.cpp Splaytree.cpp -o splay
 ```

-The program will be executed using this command line:
+This program will be executed using this command line:
 ```
 ./splay
 ```

+This program can be visualized using [this website](https://dreampuf.github.io/GraphvizOnline/#digraph%20G%20%7B%0A%0A%20%20l1%20-%3E%20l2%3B%0A%20%20l2%20-%3E%20l3%3B%0A%0A%7D).

 # Special Thanks
 This splay tree data structure and GitHub repository was developed by Dominic Silva, Chris Lawler, Matt Hayes, and Mubariz Saeed.
 A thank you would like to be given